 COCC participates in the William D Ford Federal Direct Loan program.
 The PLUS loans are included under the Federal Direct Loan program.
 Federal PLUS loans enable biological parents, stepparents, or adoptive parents of a dependent undergraduate student to borrow money for their child's college expenses.
 Federal Direct Loans are borrowed directly from the federal government.
 Many families find Federal PLUS loans an attractive alternative to using lifetime savings or investments for educational expenses.

 Who is Eligible?

 If the borrower is not eligible for the Federal PLUS loan, the student may be eligible for an additional Federal Unsubsidized Direct Loan.
-Further information is available at the Financial Aid Office.
+Further information is available by contacting the Financial Aid Office.

 Interest Rates and Fees

 Interest is charged on the Federal PLUS Loans during all periods, beginning on the date of the loan's first disbursement.
 In addition to the interest, a loan origination fee, a percentage of the principal amount, is deducted from each disbursement.
 This fee helps reduce the cost of making these low-interest loans.
 The origination fee is deducted before the funds are sent to the school, therefore, the loan amount actually received will be less than the amount to be repaid.